 If you wanna hear my view, I think that the EU should allow rescue boats in the Mediterranean Sea.
-Many innocent refugees will die if there are no rescue boats.
-Nothing justifies to endanger the life of innocent people.
+Many innocent refugees will die if there are no such boats, but nothing justifies to endanger the life of innocent people.